victorkashirin/CellaVCV/docs/Cella_Manual.md

 <img src="images/Resonators.png" alt="Cella - Resonators" style="height: 380px;">

 **Resonators** is a module that features four pitched resonators based on the Karplus-Strong algorithm.
 It is designed to create rich, resonant sounds by simulating the behavior of plucked strings or other resonant bodies.
-Functionality is inspired by audio effect of the same name found in popular DAW.
+Functionality is inspired by audio effect of the same name found in the popular DAW.

 #### **Key Features / Controls**